 Aegina and Hydra are undoubtedly captivating destinations, each boasting its unique charm and allure.
 As you’ve seen, they offer a rich blend of natural beauty, cultural heritage, and tranquil vibes, making them popular choices for travelers seeking a taste of Greek island life.

 However, like any travel destination, they also have a few downsides worth considering.
-Here’s a look at some aspects that might be seen as less favorable, helping you to make a well-rounded decision for your trip.
+Here’s a look at some aspects that may be less favorable, helping you make a well-rounded decision for your trip.

-Crowding from Cruise Ships: Aegina can get busy with day-trippers and organized day-cruise groups, especially in peak season and on weekends.
+Crowding from Cruise Ships: Aegina can become crowded with day-trippers and organized day-cruise groups, especially during peak season and on weekends.

 Limited Quiet Spots in Peak Season: Aegina is relatively compact, so in summer, the truly quiet areas can be harder to find, especially on weekends.